 - Click the Create Connection icon.
 The Add Connection Details window is displayed.

 - Perform the following tasks:

-- In the Name field, enter a name for the connection.
+- Name: Enter a name for the connection.

-- In the API Secret Key field, enter the API secret key of the PX org, to which you wish to establish a connection.
+- API Secret Key: Enter the API secret key of the PX org, to which you wish to establish a connection.

 - Click TEST CONNECTION.
 If you entered the right key, the test connection is successful.